 If you’re longing for a beach reprieve from Savannah’s heat and humidity, fret not.
 Just a 20-minute drive from the Savannah historic district, Tybee Island, nicknamed “Savannah’s Beach,” offers enough to do for a couple of hours to a whole day of sun, sand, and beach-town fun.

-The quintessential little beach town has a pier, small street lined with shops and restaurants, and even a lighthouse a few miles from the beach.
+The quintessential little beach town has a pier, a small street lined with shops and restaurants, and even a lighthouse a few miles from the beach.
 For a fee, visitors can climb to the top of the historic lighthouse for a birds-eye view of the coastline.
+And there are even more things to do on Tybee Island!

 While strolling around downtown Savannah, you might also want to include a visit to: